GC 420

 2. Discuss Disenfranchised Grief and identify two losses directly related to this type of grief.

-3. Explain the concept if continuing bonds and how they help with adaptation to losses.
+concept if continuing bonds and how they help with adaptation to losses.

 4. Discuss the concept of resilience as it relates to adaptation to losses.